 Several training goals, slill areas and supportston text

-Promote the personalization of the accompaniment of the Strategic Workforce Planning
+2. Personalize the accompaniments of the Strategic Workforce Planning

-The one size fits all approach to HR is now a thing of the past.
-The technique of searching for candidates from a pool of standardized candidates is reaching its limits as jobs are changing!
-If we can't continue to create "candidate boxes" that fit perfectly with "job boxes", the Strategic Workforce Planning 4.0 is turning to iterations.
-One of its tools is adaptive learning, which allows all types of candidates to position themselves on a job, even if they don't "fit the mold.
+One size fits all " has had a long life in HR.
+The technique of sourcing candidates from a pool of standardized candidates is reaching its limits, as jobs and sectors are changing!
+Unable to continue creating "candidate boxes" that fit perfectly with "job boxes", the Strategic Workforce Planning 4.0 is turning to iterative methods.
+One of its tools is adaptive learning, which enables all types of candidates to position themselves for a job, even if they don't "fit the mold".
 Gone are the stereotypical career paths of top schools and experience in the same field...
+A strategy that also requires a good dose of maturity on the part of companies.

 A more chaotic career or a self-taught person, for example, who has trained through moocs, can be very appealing in an interview and demonstrate exceptional cognitive qualities once in the job.
 These candidates, who are distinguished by their adaptability and their appetite for the "anti-routine", often take on unlikely challenges.
 Their passionate spirit is a real source of motivation when faced with new challenges, and their dynamism is a driving force for the entire team.

-Measure the success of your Strategic Workforce Planning based on precise indicators
+3. Measure the success of your transformation using precise indicators

-How to measure the success of the system Strategic Workforce Planning ?
+How to measure the success of the system Strategic Workforce Planning and verify the success of your business transformation?

 Here are the 2 types of indicators to measure the success of your device Strategic Workforce Planning :